-- xv.
-The Council has complied with all aspects of ring-fenced grants that could have a material effect on the Council's financial statements in the event of noncompliance. - xvi.
-Any other matters that the auditor may consider appropriate.
+- The Council has complied with all aspects of ring-fenced grants that could have a material effect on the Council's financial statements in the event of non-compliance. - xvi.
+We confirm that we expect to recover the full amount of all long terms loans issued to all PEARL associate companies and are not aware of any circumstances that would impact collectability of the debt or the amounts expected to be recovered.